 Holy Cross will provide net metering service to consumers who install eligible generation behind their electric service meter.
 Under net metering, the meter will record net generation when the generator is producing more power than is being used on site and record net usage whenever consumption exceeds production.
 At the end of the billing month, Holy Cross will carry any excess generation forward to offset any net consumption on the next month’s bill.
-This will continue for 12 months, and any excess power delivered to Holy Cross will be purchased at the average cost of purchased power for the previous year as reported on the year-end RUS Form 7, Part K., which will vary on annual basis.
+This will continue for 12 months, and any excess power delivered to Holy Cross will be purchased at the average cost of purchased power for the previous year as reported on Holy Cross’ year-end financial reporting, which will vary on annual basis.

 Note: Average effective rate = Tariffed Energy Charge, per kWh, for Residential service plus average Electric Cost Adjustment Rate Rider.

 Holy Cross will net meter photovoltaic generators up to 500 kW and other generators up to 50 kW.
 Generators must be designed to supply no more than 120% of the electrical consumption at a meter over the prior 12 billing months (at the time of application).
 If insufficient billing history exists, Holy Cross will estimate usage and specify a maximum allowable system size.